 Next head up to ‘top hill’ as it’s known by locals to enjoy the views from an elevated position.
 We think the best place is the the viewing point at the Olympic rings statue, especially if you visit at sunset.

-You must make some time to visit Portland Bill during your day trip to Portland.
-The iconic red and white striped lighthouse sits at the southernmost tip of the island and offers magnificent views out to the sea and along the Jurassic Coast.
+You must make some time to visit Portland Bill during your day trip.
+Wind you way through the Portland properties and you’ll be greeted by the iconic red and white striped lighthouse which sits at the southernmost tip of the island.
+It offers magnificent views out to the sea and along the Jurassic Coast.
 Climb to the top with a knowledgeable guide and find out more about the landmark’s impressive maritime history.

 After your tour, take a walk along the coastline to Pulpit Rock or the cranes that once lowered fishing boats down into the water.
 Keep your eyes peeled for wildlife as it’s often possible to see seals and even dolphins from the shore.

 Even on a cold, blustery, winters day there’s something special about this place.
-Please be mindful not to get too close to the edge of the cliffs when the weathers bad.
+Please be mindful not to get too close to the edge of the cliffs when the weather is bad.

 Be sure to stop in the Lobster Pot Café if you haven’t eaten at any of the other café’s and restaurants mentioned so far on your trip.
 Over the years this award-winning café has earned an excellent reputation for their delicious scones and fresh crab sandwiches.